Efek Rumah Kaca

 Efek Rumah Kaca (Greenhouse Effect) is an Indonesian indie rock band, formed in 2001.
-The band consists of Cholil Mahmud (lead vocal, guitar), Adrian Yunan Faisal (back vocals, bass, guitar), Airil "Poppie" Nur Abadiansyah (back vocals, bass) dan Akbar Bagus Sudibyo (drum, back vocals).
+The band consists of Cholil Mahmud (lead vocal, guitar), Adrian Yunan Faisal (back vocals, bass, guitar), Airil "Poppie" Nur Abadiansyah (back vocals, bass) and Akbar Bagus Sudibyo (drum, back vocals).
 They are known for their satirical and thought-provoking lyrics—usually concerning politics or everyday society.
 They have released three albums, Efek Rumah Kaca (2007), Kamar Gelap (2008), and Sinestesia (2015).

 Career

 2001–2007: Early years and first album

 The band formed in 2001 with five members, but in 2003 became a trio.
 The band's name at first was Hush, then Superego.
 They finally chose the name Efek Rumah Kaca after the release of their first album in 2007.

 In 2007, they released Efek Rumah Kaca and the album sold more than 5,000 copies.
 Two singles of this album are "Di Udara" (In The Air) which tells the death of Munir Said Thalib and "Cinta Melulu" (Solely Love) as a criticism of the increasing prevalence of love-inspired songs in Indonesia.